23W-GBAC/Fisayo_Adedoyin_Blog/README.md

-# Virtual Health Assistants In Healthcare.

-My name is Fisayo, I'd be talking about Virtual assistants in healthcare, how it is necessary to provide patients with 24/7 access to healthcare information and support.
-The V.H.A can answer questions about symptoms, provide reminders for appointments and medication refills, and even help patients schedule virtual appointments with healthcare providers.
+# 4 blog Posts.

+My name is Fisayo, I'd be sharing with you 4 different contents.
+1. Sickle cell is not the end of the world
+2.
+3.
+4.